About the Cozad Family History

-John Cozad ended up in Malden, Virginia where he met Theresa Gatewood, the daughter of a wealthy hotel owner.
+John Cozad was traveling and stayed in Malden, Virginia where he met Theresa Gatewood, the daughter of a hotel owner.
 The couple married and settled in the Cincinnati, Ohio area.
 They had six children, only two of whom survived infancy.
-Mr. Cozad was an intelligent, driven man who yearned to make his mark on the world.
-He founded the town of Cozaddale, Ohio in 1870.
-It did not survive long, and Cozad decided to move on.
+Cozad was an intelligent, driven man who yearned to make his mark on the world.
+He founded the town of Cozaddale, Ohio in 1871.
+The town development project was not a successful one and and Cozad decided to move on.

 In 1872, John Cozad set out on the Union Pacific Railroad across the United States.
-He made a stop on a riverboat near Omaha, Nebraska where he won $50,000 playing faro.
-As he rode the train, he kept his eyes open for a good spot to start a new town.
+It is said that he made a stop on a riverboat near Omaha, Nebraska where he won $50,000 playing faro.
+As he rode the train, he kept his eyes open for a good location to begin a new town.
 In the middle of Nebraska, he sighted the 100th Meridian sign.
-This sign had been put up as part of the Pacific Railway Act of 1862and to designate the place where the humid East met the arid West.
+This sign had been placed to designate a benchmark as part of the Pacific Railway Act of 1862 and to show the place where the humid East met the arid West.
 When the Union Pacific laid track to that point, they won the right to continue west.
-Mr. Cozad decided this was the perfect place to settle.
+Cozad decided this was the perfect place to settle.

 The Union Pacific Railroad at the 100th Meridan, 1866